-Further details of the component parts of this village and its facilities can be found in the Village Plan.
-The community is a vibrant one served well by its pubs, restaurants, schools, churches and above all, its Village Hall - The Lavant Memorial Hall.
+The community is a vibrant one served well by its pubs, restaurants, schools, churches and village hall.
 The closeness of Goodwood adds to the activities in the parish.

 Lavant is to be found in a beautiful part of West Sussex and yet is within easy reach of major urban centres on the coast from Brighton to Southampton.
 The close proximity of Chichester means access to both mainline trains and buses with direct links to Gatwick Airport and London, Brighton and Portsmouth and also across country to the West, the Midlands and the North.